 Male Infertility Diagnosis:

 Physical examination: The male infertility specialist examines the patient thoroughly.
 A detailed history regarding exposure to drugs, family history of any genetic disorder, history of radiation exposure is taken.
-Presence of varicocele can be checked.
+The presence of varicocele can be checked.

 Sperm analysis: the patient is instructed to obtain a sperm specimen by the process of masturbation.
 The sample is checked for the presence of sperms.
 Their count, their shape and size and motility is checked.
-Problem in any of the factors may result in infertility.
+The problem in any of the factors may result in infertility.